rickkas7/SC16IS7xxRK/README.md

 ## Interrupts

-This library does not take advantage of the interrupt (IRQ) hardware feature of the SC16IS7xx.
-There are a number of reasons for this:
+This library optionally can use the hardware interrupt (IRQ) feature of the SC16IS7xx.
+Use is optional and not as useful as you'd think.
+In particular, it will not make data transfer faster or have lower latency!

 - It is not possible to start an I2C or SPI transaction from an ISR.
 This is necessary in order to determine which interrupt triggered.

 - Since you can only start transactions from a thread, interrupts don't reduce the latency any more than polling.

-- Interrupts would have a small benefit in that the thread would not have to query the chip on every loop, 1000 times per second.
-However this benefit is further reduced for other reasons:
+- Interrupts do have a small benefit in that the thread would not have to query the chip on every loop, 1000 times per second.
+This is especially true when using I2C and you are infrequently transferring data.

-- If interrupts were enabled, it would add an additional transaction to see which interrupt triggered, and clear it.

-- When using buffered read mode, there is no facility to interrupt on 1 to 3 bytes in the FIFO, which means buffered read would still need to poll on every loop, otherwise receiving less than 4 bytes would never trigger an interrupt and the data would sit in the FIFO forever.

-Because of the added complexity, the need for an additional GPIO, and very little benefit, SC16IS7xx interrupts are not used by this library.
+- Received data interrupts are only used in buffered read mode.
+In normal mode, the chip is queried on every read anyway, and interrupts would have no benefit.